The State of the Universe: Final Theories

 Both of these pieces are necessary for prediction.
-The Schr\"odinger equation makes no predictions by itself.
-The probabilities $p_\alpha$ predicted by quantum mechanics for a set of alternatives represented by projection operators $\{P_\alpha\}$ are
+The Schr\"odinger equation by itself makes no predictions.
+Probabilities $p_\alpha$ in quantum mechanics for a set of alternatives represented by projection operators $\{P_\alpha\}$ are given by

-To compute these the quantum state is needed at least at one time.
+and to compute these the quantum state is needed at least at one time.
 No state, no predictions.

-To put this in a different way, if the state is arbitrary, the predictions are arbitrary.
+To put the matter in a different way, if the state is arbitrary, the predictions are arbitrary.
 Pick any probabilities $p_\alpha$ you like for the alternatives $P_\alpha$.
 There is some state that will reproduce them.
 For example, you can take

 where the $|\Psi_\alpha\rangle$ are any set of eigenstates of the $P_\alpha$'s